milaan9/01_Python_Introduction/README.md

 ## Authors ✍️

 I'm Dr. Milaan Parmar and I have written this tutorial.
-If you think you can add/correct/edit and enhance this tutorial You are most welcome 🙏
+If you think you can add/correct/edit and enhance this tutorial you are most welcome 🙏

 See [github's contributors page](https://github.com/milaan9/01_Python_Introduction/graphs/contributors) for details.

-If you have trouble with this tutorial please [tell me about it](./contact-me.md) and I'll make this tutorial better.
+If you have trouble with this tutorial please tell me about it by [Create an issue on GitHub](https://github.com/milaan9/01_Python_Introduction/issues/new). and I'll make this tutorial better.
+This is probably the best choice if you had trouble following the tutorial, and something in it should be explained better.
+You will be asked to create a GitHub account if you don't already have one.

 If you like this tutorial, please [give it a ⭐ star](./README.md#how-can-i-thank-you-for-writing-and-sharing-this-tutorial).

 ## Licence 📜